Rakesh01999/MoneyWave-client/README.md

 9. **Payment System**: Users can make payments for contact requests, ensuring a secure and efficient transaction process.

-10. **Premium Features**: Access exclusive features and benefits by upgrading to a premium membership, including highlighted profiles and priority support.

 ## How to Use